AyuGram/AyuGramDocs/android/saving.md

 *Also, search won't work for deleted messages.*

 !!!
 A bit of technical information
 When you scroll the chat, Telegram loads messages from your cache in batches, 20-50 messages. **AyuGram** hooks into that process, and takes IDs of the last and the first messages, and loads deleted messages between them.
 There may be many of them - 10, 20, 100, 500, who knows.
 All these operations performed on UI thread, what makes it cause lags a bit.
+Or explode your phone if there's more than 1k messages.

 And, as you understand, there's a little problem - deleted messages between batches are not loaded.

 ==- BATCH 1